ua-parser/uap-python/doc/guides.rst

   interpreters and platforms supported by pyo3 (currently: cpython, pypy, and graalpy, on linux, macos and linux, intel and arm).
-It is also built as a cpython abi3 wheel and should thus suffer from no compatibility issues with new release.
+It is also built as a cpython abi3 wheel and should thus suffer from no compatibility issues with new releases of cpython at least.
 - Built entirely out of safe rust code, its safety risks are entirely in ``regex`` and ``pyo3``.
-- Its biggest drawback is that it is a lot more memory intensive than the other resolvers, because ``regex`` tends to trade memory for speed (~155MB high water mark on a real-world dataset).
+- Uses somewhat more memory than the other resolvers (~85MB high water mark on a real-world dataset).

 If available, it is the default resolver, without a cache.